FyraLabs-Graveyard/wiki-old/docs/package-management.md

 ## Snaps
 Snap is a sandboxed package solution by Canonical.
 They are similar to Flatpaks, but currently only has 1 centralized repository from Snapcraft.
 It is the secondary package manager for Ubuntu.

+# Installing Packages in Ultramarine Linux

+Ultramarine Linux comes with DNF as its primary package manager and Flatpak as a secondary one.

+To install a native RPM package, simply run `sudo dnf install` and specify the name/path to your package.

+To install a Flatpak, run `flatpak install` then specify the App ID.

+You can also use GNOME Software to manage both Flatpaks and RPM packages.